 Interest Rate in Ghana averaged 18.81 percent from 2000 until 2022, reaching an all time high of 27.50 percent in March of 2003 and a record low of 12.50 percent in December of 2006.
 This page provides - Ghana Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Ghana Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.
+Ghana Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

 Interest Rate in Ghana is expected to be 27.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Ghana Interest Rate is projected to trend around 28.50 percent in 2023 and 27.00 percent in 2024, according to our econometric models.